ntamas/pyqtm/README.md

 ## Caveats

+* This particular implementation uses a _circular_ tape, i.e. moving right from the rightmost cell will place the head on top of the leftmost cell and vice versa.
+This avoids problems arising from the increase of the number of tape cells that you need to track in case when the head is always moving in the same direction.

-Most naive specifications of quantum Turing machines do not result in an unitary time evolution matrix (especially when you are trying to translate a classical Turing machine).
+* Most naive specifications of quantum Turing machines do not result in an unitary time evolution matrix (especially when you are trying to translate a classical Turing machine).
 The app will warn about non-unitary transition matrices, but it will still try to run the dynamics.
 If you get nonsensical results, this means that the machine has somehow transitioned into a state where the time evolution matrix did not preseve the length of the state vector.